kagisearch/vectordb/README.md

 ```
 from vectordb import Memory

+# Memory is where all content you want to store/search goes.
 memory = Memory()

-# Memory is where all content you want to store/search goes.
-Saving to memory is super simple
-memory.save("Hello world")

-# You can save a list of items, and associate any kind of metadata with it
+# You can save a list of items, and associate any kind of metadata with it (optional)
 memory.save(
     ["apples are green", "oranges are orange"],
     [{"url": "https://apples.com"}, {"url": "https://oranges.com"}],
 )

 # Search for top n relevant results, automatically using embeddings
-query = "hello"
+query = "green"
 results = memory.search(query, top_n = 1)

 print(results)